Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

 \section{Comparing SICR-definitions using South African mortgage data}

 The SICR-modelling results are structured as follows.
-First, the resampling scheme (and underlying data) is explained and verified in \autoref{sec:calibration}, followed by broadly describing the selection process of input variables and the dichotomisation of probability scores into IFRS 9 staging decisions.
-In \autoref{sec:outcomePeriods}, we examine the effect of the outcome period $k$ within the 1a-definition class in \autoref{tab:SICR_Defs} (light blue), having included additional outcome periods beyond the 12-month boundary.
+In \autoref{sec:calibration}, we describe the data and its resampling scheme, the feature selection process, and how the resulting SICR-models are dichotomised towards providing IFRS 9 staging decisions.
+In \autoref{sec:outcomePeriods}, we examine the effect of the outcome period $k$ within the 1a-definition class in \autoref{tab:SICR_Defs} (light blue), having included additional outcome periods beyond the usual 12-month boundary.
 Thereafter, the stickiness parameter $s$ is investigated in \autoref{sec:stickiness} for $d=1$ across all $k$ and $s$, i.e., classes 1a-c in \autoref{tab:SICR_Defs} (lighter shades).
-Lastly, we demonstrate in \autoref{sec:delinquency} the futility of using $d=2$ across all $k$ and $s$, having analysed the remaining classes 2a-c in \autoref{tab:SICR_Defs} (darker shades).
+We further demonstrate in \autoref{sec:delinquency} the futility of using $d=2$ across all $k$ and $s$ in support of the 30 days past due `backstop' of IFRS 9, having analysed the remaining classes 2a-c in \autoref{tab:SICR_Defs} (darker shades).
+Lastly, we compare our SICR-modelling approach in \autoref{sec:approach_comparison} to the SICR-decisions given by following the classical PD-comparison approach, which uses the basic PD-model as described in \autoref{app:logistic}.